katkapsasky/mildew-detector/README.md

 ### Content

-- [Cherry Leaves Dataset](https://www.kaggle.com/datasets/codeinstitute/cherry-leaves) - used for visualization, model training and prediction
+- [Kaggle - Cherry Leaves Dataset](https://www.kaggle.com/datasets/codeinstitute/cherry-leaves) for data visualization, model training and prediction
+- [Wikipedia - Powdery Mildew](https://en.wikipedia.org/wiki/Powdery_mildew) for project summary page on dashboard
+- [RHS - Powdery Mildews](https://www.rhs.org.uk/disease/powdery-mildews) for project summary page on dashboard
+- [UCIPM - Powdery Mildew on Vegetables](https://en.wikipedia.org/wiki/Powdery_mildew) for project summary page on dashboard
+- [Machine Learning Mastery - A Gentle Introduction to Pooling Layers for Convolutional Neural Networks](https://machinelearningmastery.com/pooling-layers-for-convolutional-neural-networks/) for pooling definition in Model Creation section of the ReadMe

 ### Code

+- [Code Institute - Milestone Project Mildew Detection in Cherry Leaves](https://github.com/Code-Institute-Solutions/milestone-project-mildew-detection-in-cherry-leaves) as the template for the project and project ReadMe structure and business requirements
-- [Code Institute Walkthrough Project 1](https://codeinstitute.net/) - used for the Data Visualization, Data Preparation and Modelling and Evaluation notebooks as well as the Streamlit dashboard
+- [Code Institute - Walkthrough Project 1](https://codeinstitute.net/) to structure the project for the Data Visualization, Data Preparation and Modelling and Evaluation notebooks as well as the Streamlit dashboard
+- [cla-cif - Cherry Powdery Mildew Detector](https://github.com/cla-cif/Cherry-Powdery-Mildew-Detector) for inspiration on model training and for plotting the confusion matrix in Modelling and Evaluation notebook
+- [Towards Data Science - Convolutional Neural Networks, Explained](https://towardsdatascience.com/convolutional-neural-networks-explained-9cc5188c4939) for model fitting and training and explanation in the Model Creation section of the ReadMe
+- [Dataaspirant - Difference between Softmax and Sigmoid](https://dataaspirant.com/difference-between-softmax-function-and-sigmoid-function/) for model training in Modelling and Evaluation notebook and for explanation in the Model Creation section of the ReadMe
+- [Baeldung - Relation Between Learning Rate and Batch Size](https://www.baeldung.com/cs/learning-rate-batch-size) for determining the best batch size for the model to train with
+- [Dataconomy - The touchstone of machine learning: Epoch](https://dataconomy.com/2022/08/19/what-is-an-epoch-in-machine-learning/) for determining the best number of epochs
+- [Towards AI - Impact of Optimizers in Image Classifiers](https://towardsai.net/p/l/impact-of-optimizers-in-image-classifiers) for information on the best optimizers to us in model fitting and training
+- [Stack Overflow - How to Choose Nodes for Dense Layer](https://stackoverflow.com/questions/62484768/how-to-choose-the-number-of-units-for-the-dense-layer-in-the-convoluted-neural-n) - for determining the best number of nodes for the dense layer of the CNN

 ## Acknowledgements